-5. Activate the window attributes "Title", "Maximize", "Minimize" and "Adapt Picture":
+5. Activate the "Title", "Maximize", "Minimize", and "Adapt Picture" window attributes.

 You have defined the WinCC Runtime properties.
-Upon activating the "Quick_Start" project, Graphics Runtime will be run.
-The process screen "START.pdl" is displayed as the start screen.
+Upon activating the "Quick\Start" project, Graphics Runtime will be run.
+The process picture "START.pdl" is displayed as the start screen.

-The customized menus and toolbars are displayed in every process screen to navigate and exit Runtime.
+The customized menus and toolbars are displayed in every process picture to navigate and exit Runtime.